To the Manningfords comprising of the three beautiful villages and communities of Manningford Bruce, Manningford Abbots and Manningford Bohune.

 With a fully equipped village Hall available for private hire as well as running a year round schedule of events catering for all ages and tastes that strives to be at the centre of village life.

-Mothering Sunday Service 26th March at St. Peter’s Church
+Evensong Service 23rd April at St. Peter’s Church

-Join us at St Peter’s Church at 9.30am on the 26th of March for a Mothering Sunday service from the Book of Common Prayer.
+Join us at St Peter’s Church on 23rd April at 6pm for Evensong BCP.
 All are of course most welcome.
 Further details will be in the Messenger.

 The quintessential essence of the Vale of Pewsey